sean-smith/scale-out-computing-on-aws/docs/tutorials/update-soca-dns-ssl-certificate.md

 Now that you have your friendly DNS and SSL certificate configured, it's time to test.

-Visit your new DNS (`https://demo.soca.dev` in my case) and make sure you can access SOCA correctly.
+Visit your new DNS (`https://demo.soca.dev` in my case) and make sure you can access Scale-Out Computing on AWS correctly.

 ![](../imgs/cert-8.png)